-Countryman has 29 years of law enforcement experience with 15 years of them serving as Muscogee County Marshal.
+Countryman has 30 years of law enforcement experience with 16 years of them serving as Muscogee County Marshal and 3 years as Sheriff of Muscogee County.
 He is a graduate of the Georgia Regional Command College, Class # 26.
 He also attended F.B.I.
 (L.E.E.D.S) training.
 Served as an Assistant Adjunct Professor with Georgia Military College for seven years.
 Additional experience includes working with the Columbus Housing Authority Police Department.
 There he was assigned to their Drug Vice Task Force, helping reduce drug related crimes in public housing by 50% in the first year.
 While serving with the Muscogee County Sheriff’s Office, he had the privilege of working in the Jail Division, Court Services, Field Service Division, as well as being assigned to the Fugitive Division.
 This coupled with his 4 terms as Marshal has helped him to better prepare for the Office of the Sheriff.

 His last 16 years serving the citizens as Muscogee County Marshal has provided Countryman with a wide range of knowledge as well as the opportunity to hone law enforcement skills.
 It has afforded him an understanding of the complexities and the awesome responsibilities of successfully holding and managing a city-wide elected office.